The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 You can find sheep grazing and red squirrels scurrying around just outside the door.
 This is one of the remotest parts of the Lake District and has been recognised as offering some of Britain’s finest views.

-Following a refurbishment in 2018, 7 of our 11 bedrooms now have en-suite facilities.
-Accommodation is in twins, doubles and single rooms, accommodating 19 people in total.
+Accommodation is in twins, doubles and single rooms, accommodating 19 people in total, with 7 out of 11 bedrooms having en-suite facilities.
 All bedrooms are lakeside with many overlooking the lake and the fells beyond.
 Some of the rooms have a garden view.
 All rooms are very comfortable, either with en-suite facilities or sharing high-powered modern shower rooms and toilets, which are located across the hall from the bedrooms.
 Toiletries and towels (both hand & bath) are provided for each guest.

 All of our bedrooms have stunning views; whether it be of the rugged and imposing hillsides across the water, garden views or views of the lake itself.